cloudfoundry/multiapps-cli-plugin/README.md

 This will produce `mta_plugin_linux_amd64`, `mta_plugin_darwin_amd64` and `mta_plugin_windows_amd64` in the repo's root directory.

-## Adding dependency into the cf-mta-plugin
+## Adding dependency into the multiapps-cli-plugin
 #### If you want to add a dependecy which to be used later on during the build and development process, you need to follow these steps:
 1. Make sure that you have godep installed(try to run `godep version`).
 If you do not have it, run the command: `go get github.com/tools/godep`. !!!IMPORTANT!!!
 Make sure that you are running on latest version of GO and godep!!!
 2. Get the dependency by executing the command: `go get github.com/<package-full-name>` .
 If you want to update it use the -u option.